-To tow a vehicle equipped with a CVT, an appropriate vehicle dolly MUST be placed under the towed vehicle's drive wheels.
+To tow a vehicle equipped with an automatic transmission, an appropriate vehicle dolly MUST be placed under the towed vehicle's drive wheels.
 Always follow the dolly manufacture's recommendations when using their product.

 If the vehicle is stuck in sand, snow, mud, etc., use the following procedure: